 - Calculator.
 The HSBC website offers tools to let you learn how to determine your eligibility for insurance and loan payments.
 This service is offered free of charge and makes it convenient to access information on your financial prospects.

 - Special Rates.
 For those who qualify as HSBC Premier or HSBC Advance customers, there are special loan rates available.
+Generally, having good credit scores and overall healthy finances should help you qualify.
 Though there are some caveats, the basic standard for the Advance customer status is having a bank balance of $5,000 with HSBC or subsidiaries.
 The alternative is to have a mortgage through the bank that was originally worth at least $150,000.
 To qualify as a Premier customer, the client must maintain a balance of $100,000 with HSBC or subsidiaries.

 Overview of The HSBC Personal Loan